mscaudill/neuroGit/README.md

 - Tagging of neuron type
 - Fluoresence calculations with neuropil subtraction
 - Support for separating calculations of optogenetic and control trials
-- Supports seperating trials based on behavior and physiology from hardware signals
+- Supports separating trials based on behavior and physiology from hardware signals

 CaImg utilizes Matlab's abstract map container object to store  all the